Finally, our guide to the endless Wood X Paint X Laminate Cabinet Debate.

 Solid wood doors are only used in certain cases for 5-piece doors such as in shaker or framed door profiles, where the top and bottom + 2 side rails of the shaker frame are made of solid wood.
 The center panel is MDF or plywood with a wood veneer layer.
 All parts receive the same stain treatment or paint desired.

 Wood cabinet doors may fade over time when exposed to sunlight’s UV properties.
-Natural materials age differently, so it’s common to see an older kitchen with a myriad of wood tones in its various door and drawer fronts, depending on how close they were exposed to the light from the windows.
+Natural materials age differently, so it’s common to see an older kitchen with a myriad of wood tones in its various door and drawer fronts, depending on how close they were to the light from the windows.

 Wood veneer is NOT less susceptible to scratching than laminate, but it can be re-painted.